Fletch an Arrow with Natural Feathers

 I prefer a lot of feathering on my shafts.
 Shooting an under fletched or heavily dammaged fletch is something akin, I'm guessing, to trying to pilot a rocket or plane with dammaged wings.

-I like to have long veins on my shafts with short feathering; so, while using only short feathers, don't be afraid to put three or four on the shaft, and then another three or four in front of those ; these arrow will fly a bit touchy, but this style of fletching, which I made up, will work and will use the extra small feathers left or found on the ground.
+I like to have long veins on my shafts with short feathering; so, while using only short feathers, don't be afraid to put duel rows on the shaft; that is another three or four in front of the first three of four; this style of fletching (which I made up), will work and will use the extra small feathers of smaller birds or randome ones found on the ground.

-However, idealy you want to select the long wing feathers of a bird.
+Idealy you want to select the long wing feathers of a bird.
 The tail feathers will work well too.
-You want to use rigid feather portions; soft feathering tends to just flap down and become useless; the difference has more to do with spieces than location the feather has grown from.
+You want to use rigid feather portions; soft feathering tends to just flap down and become useless; the difference has more to do with spieces than location the feather has grown on a bird.
+Owl makes awful fletching; turkey, goose, grouse (though small and short) are great.
+The louder their flap, the better the feather for arrows.

-At the quill end of the feather, there is, at the beginning, a portion where the feathering abruptly grows toward the opposite side of the vein; from the down-less tip (quill) begining of the feather to where said cross over ends, and the rest of the feathering continues up one side of the vein, the feathering must be removed.
+At the quill end of the feather there is a portion where the feathering abruptly grows toward the opposite side of the vein; from the down-less tip (quill) begining of the feather to where toughled, randome feathering ends and the rest of the feathering continues up one side of the vein, the feathering must be removed.

-Grab the feathering where the transition from one side to the other begins and firmly peel down and away.
+Grab the feathering where the randome feathring begins and peel down and away.

 Remove from the vegne the excesses feathering.
 I don’t worry about having perfectly similar fletch from arrow to arrow; this would be impossible with natural feathers, a waste of veins, and for my style of shooting pointless.
 Obviously, you will naturally try to achieve a symilarity however.
-Over time, natural feathering will take a rough, leaving discrepancies between arrows.
-Do aim to have the same feather surface and hair rigidity from feather to feather on a given arrow.
+Over time of arrow practice and use, natural feathering will take a rough, leaving discrepancies between arrows.
+You will come to feel the feather surface arrow required for a shaft with time.

-Clean the gunk and uneven vein remaining on the underside by using a sharp tool.
+Onse im ready to fletch, I look for four or three groups of fletch and then clean the gunk and uneven vein remaining on the underside by using a sharp tool while waiting for the wrap sinew to dry.
 Try to make the whole underside perpendicular to the feathering above.
-Save excess feathering or return it to the woods.

 The second method of splitting the feather is faster and you can salvage both sides of feather, however it risks damaging both sides of the feather in the process.